maxtwis/bangkok-health-dashboard/REPORT_SDHE_ANALYSIS_SECTION.md

 ---

 **Note**: All comparisons use chi-square tests or Fisher's exact tests for proportions, and independent t-tests for continuous variables.
 Effect sizes are reported using Cohen's h for proportions and Cohen's d for means.
-Statistical significance set at α = 0.05.
+Statistical significance set at α = 0.05

+**Interpretation of p-values**: A p-value of 0.000 shown in this report indicates p < 0.0005 (rounded to 0.000 when displayed to 3 decimal places), representing extremely high statistical significance.
+This means the probability that the observed difference occurred by random chance is less than 0.05%, or we can be more than 99.95% confident that the difference is real.
+This aligns with the methodology described in Section 3.2, which sets the significance threshold at α = 0.05 (p < 0.05 = statistically significant).

 **Data Source**: Bangkok Health Survey, 6,523 respondents across 50 districts